Take Advantage of Hot Used Car Market

 Dealers Are Firm On Used Vehicle Prices

-Haggling over prices isn’t happening.
+Haggling over prices isn’t happening much anymore.
 The price you see online or listed on the windshield is probably the price you can expect to pay.
+Sometimes, it may be even more.

 You should certainly try to get the price down.
 Just don’t take it personally when you’re told the price is firm.